2023 Best Visual & Performing Arts Schools in Missouri

 The average amount in student loans that visual and performing arts majors at Mizzou take out is $24,154.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $222.

-You’ll join some of the best and brightest minds around you if you attend Maryville University of Saint Louis.
-The school came in at #4 on this year’s Best Visual & Performing Arts Schools in Missouri list.
+You’ll be in good company if you decide to attend Maryville University of Saint Louis.
+It ranked #4 on our 2023 Best Visual & Performing Arts Schools in Missouri list.
 Maryville U is a fairly large private not-for-profit school located in the suburb of Saint Louis.

 The average amount in student loans that visual and performing arts majors at Maryville U take out is $24,324.